 The Division of Visitation processes all applications and then provides inmates with the updated visiting list once a week.
 Only approved visitors can use the GTL scheduling tool to schedule a visit.
 Family and relatives visiting inmates must bring along a valid picture identification.
-Besides visiting in person, remote video visitations are also allowed in South Carolina prisons.
+Besides in-person visits, remote video visits are also allowed in South Carolina prisons.

 Meanwhile, visiting a state prison is different from county jail, as both facilities are under different jurisdictions.
-Local jails in South Carolina are under the supervision of county sheriffs or police department heads.
+Local jails in South Carolina are supervised by county sheriffs or police department heads.
 So, each jail or detention center has a different visitation rule from the other, but the ID and dress code requirements remain the same.

 How to Perform a South Carolina Prison Inmate Search

-The Difference between South Carolina State Prisons and County Jail
+The Difference between South Carolina State Prisons and County Jails

 The SCDC operates 21 state prisons and 50 jails across South Carolina.
 These facilities house a total of more than 20,000 inmates.
 In addition to these state-operated facilities, there are also 9 privately-operated prisons in South Carolina that house nearly 5,000 inmates.

 The vast majority of inmates in South Carolina are housed in county jails.
 There are 50 county jails across the state, which collectively house more than 13,000 inmates.
-Inmates in South Carolina have access to a variety of programs and services designed to help them successfully reintegrate into society upon their release.
+Inmates in South Carolina have access to various programs and services designed to help them successfully reintegrate into society upon release.
 These programs include education, job training, substance abuse treatment, and more.

 How to Find an Inmate Release Date